 At this point, we have evidence of increased money use even for small transactions, pointing to increased commercialisation of small transactions.
 Many more varieties of currency began to circulate.
 In Dharwar, in early 1750's the local Deshpandes began to mint a highly debased copper coin.
-The output of this coinage was so high that the Peshwa ordered them to stop minting The debased nature of the currency also meant that by driving out good copper coins, it was making revenue collections difficult.
+The output of this coinage was so high that the Peshwa ordered them to stop minting.
+The debased nature of the currency also meant that by driving out good copper coins, it was making revenue collections difficult.

 However, the returns from coinage must have been very high, because the Deshpandes risked military conflict in open rebellion against the state rather than stop such a lucrative activity.

-Unlike the centralised bureaucracies of the 18n century European states which could increasingly set aside rival elite claims, the Maratha state did not achieve any more control of its land revenue collections through out the 18 century.
-Markets grew without any increase in the state's ability to extract a surplus.
-This is difficult to reconcile with the standard Indian Marxist historiography.
-Though villages in the immediate vicinity of Poona were surveyed during the reign of the Peshwa Madhavarao 1, they could never be brought to pay the full revenue assessment called the kamal assessment.
+Unlike the centralised bureaucracies of the 18th century European states which could increasingly set aside rival elite claims, the Maratha state did not achieve any more control of its land revenue collections through out the 18th century.
+Though villages in the immediate vicinity of Poona were surveyed during the reign of the Peshwa Madhavarao I, they could never be brought to pay the full revenue assessment called the kamal assessment.
 The state had to rely on cajoling villagers and bringing additional lands under cultivation in order to ensure higher revenues.
 In the newly conquered territories of Khandesh, for instance, the government seems to have been particularly sensitive to complaints of over assessment.
 Revenue officials were regularly reminded not to raise existing taxes but to depend upon increased cultivation for additional revenues.
-The operational aspects of land revenue assessment were frequently modified if villagers requested such modifications' The state gave away ten beehgas in inam to anyone who might convert 100 beeghas of dry land into irrigated land by building dams or wells.
-Land revenue would be remitted if farmers pleaded "poverty" and the state would advance loans for their working capital needs and carry out repairs of dams.
-Thus, the state, given its political weakness visa-vis the country-side, could transform itself into a "developmental" state.
+The operational aspects of land revenue assessment were frequently modified if villagers requested such modifications.
+The state gave away ten beegas in inam to anyone who might convert 100 beeghas of dry land into irrigated land by building dams or wells.
+Land revenue would be remitted if farmers pleaded 'poverty', and the state would advance loans for their working capital needs and carry out repairs of dams.
+Thus, the state, given its political weakness vis-à-vis the country-side, could transform itself into a 'developmental' state.